vbidula/sync-model/README.md

 # sync-model

 Important!
-I keep this code here only as copmarison to my current progress.
+I keep this code here only for copmarison to my current progress (in terms of programming experience).
 The code itself is not optimized and not recommended for use.

 A program for synchrotron spectra modelling focused on table-model creating for XSPEC.